How to Make Low Carb Ice Cream with Matcha Tea Powder

 If you find green tea too bitter, using matcha tea instead of green tea bags in this ice cream will result in a smooth, grassy, and slightly sweet flavour with a hint of umami.
 Matcha tea has a significantly intense, rich taste with less bitterness.

-Indulge in the delightful experience of relishing restaurant-style green tea ice cream from the cozy confines of your own home.
+Indulge in the delightful experience of savouring restaurant-style green tea ice cream from the comfort of your own home.

 Energy-boosting yet relaxing

-Unlike caffeine, Matcha provides a consistent and gradual energy boost throughout the day and does not cause a slump in energy by early afternoon.
+Unlike caffeine, Matcha provides a consistent and gradual energy boost throughout the day, avoiding the energy slump that often occurs by early afternoon.
 Incorporating Matcha powder into your daily routine can also provide added tranquillity due to its L-theanine content, which has stress-relieving properties.

 Easy no-churn recipe

-This recipe for Matcha Tea Ice Cream does not require an ice cream maker yet results in a smooth and scoopable texture once it has set in the freezer.
+Although this recipe for Matcha Tea Ice Cream does not require an ice cream maker, it yields a smooth and scoopable texture once it has set in the freezer.

-Difference between Matcha Tea and Green Tea Leaves
+Are Matcha Tea and Green Tea Leaves the Same?

-Matcha tea is a superior concentrated version of green tea leaves – but in a powder form.
-Matcha and traditional green tea come from the same tea plant (Camellia Sinensis) but are produced differently.
+Let’s break it down.
+Matcha tea is a superior concentrated version of green tea leaves, but in powder form.
+However, matcha and traditional green tea do come from the same tea shrub, called Camellia Sinensis, but are produced differently.

 Green Tea Bags

-At the time of harvesting the tea, the leaves are removed from the tea plant and gathered and dried to create regular green tea, just like the kind you would find in tea bags.
+At the time of harvesting, the leaves are removed from the tea plant, gathered, and dried to create regular green tea, similar to the kind found in tea bags.

 Matcha Tea Powder

-Some tea plants are shielded from the sun for three weeks before harvesting for Matcha tea.
-This process naturally boosts the chlorophyll in the leaves to give Matcha tea its bright green colour (and enhances its nutritional value).
+For Matcha tea, some plants are shielded from sunlight for three weeks before harvesting.
+This process naturally boosts the chlorophyll content in the leaves, giving matcha tea its vibrant green colour and enhancing its nutritional value.
 The leaves are then stone-ground into a fine powder.

 A serving of Matcha tea powder on a white plate on a marbled countertop.

-Can I use Green Tea Leaves to make this Ice cream?
+Can I use Green Tea Leaves to make Ice cream?

-When hot water is added to green tea leaves, it results in a dark, murky green beverage with a slightly bitter taste, yet enjoyable for any green tea fan.
-Matcha, on the other hand, is frothy and has a vibrant green colour and a milder, less bitter, earthy flavour when prepared.
+You can, but the flavour may not be strong enough.
+When hot water is added to green tea leaves, it results in a dark, murky green beverage with a slightly bitter taste, which is enjoyable for any green tea enthusiast.
+Matcha, on the other hand, is frothy and has a vibrant green colour, a milder, less bitter and earthier flavour when prepared.

-I haven’t tried using green tea leaves to make this recipe, but I imagine I wouldn’t get a luscious, vibrant green colour as I do with Matcha tea powder.
+I haven’t tried using green tea leaves to make this recipe, but I imagine I wouldn’t achieve the luscious, vibrant green colour that I do with matcha tea powder.

 Is Matcha Healthier than Coffee?

-• Regarding potential side effects, Matcha is better than espresso or coffee since it provides a gradual energy boost.
+• Regarding potential side effects, Matcha is considered a healthier alternative to espresso or coffee, as it provides a gradual energy boost.
 I often turn down offers of coffee in the afternoon or evenings because of its dehydrating effects.

 • Matcha is abundant in antioxidants compared to coffee and provides a sustained energy boost.
 Additionally, it helps to keep you alert for an extended period without causing a spike in blood sugar levels.